lohitkolluri/TubiFY/README.md

 # TubiFY

-TubiFY is a Python script that helps you convert your favorite Spotify playlists into YouTube links for easy access to the music and videos.
-It utilizes the Spotify API to fetch track information and the YouTube Data API to search for corresponding music videos.
-You can choose to download the audio or video of these tracks or customize the download format.
+TubiFY is a Python script that converts your favorite Spotify playlists into YouTube links, providing easy access to both music and videos.
+It leverages the Spotify API to fetch track information and the YouTube Data API to search for corresponding music videos.
+You can customize the download format and choose between audio or video downloads.

 ## Prerequisites

-Before using TubiFY, ensure you have the following installed and configured:
+Before using TubiFY, make sure you have the following installed and configured:

 - Python 3
 - Pip (Python package manager)